According to the National Institute of Diabetes and Digestive and Kidney Diseases, around 42 million Americans suffer from constipation.

 Who Shouldn’t Drink This Tea

-Children are common victims of constipation and its side effects, because they are undergoing physical changes and suffer poor bowel movements as a result.
+Children are commonly affected by constipation and its side effects, because they are undergoing physical changes and suffer poor bowel movements as a result.
 Another common cause related to constipation in children?
 They like to eat junk food (and, of course, so do adults).

 While we love eating junk food, it can cost us dearly in terms of our health.
 Many stomach and digestive issues occur as the result of eating unhealthy foods.
 These foods impact our digestive system and cause gas to build up.
 This makes it difficult to pass stool.
 Catnip tea can help neutralize the harmful gases that develop when we eat too much junk.